blytkerchan/blytkerchan.github.io/_posts/2013-03-05-structure-alignment-and-padding.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2013-03-05 00:06:32+00:00
 layout: post
-title: Structure alignment and padding
-wordpress_id: 2050
 tags:
 - alignment
 - padding
+title: Structure alignment and padding
+wordpress_id: 2050
 ---

 In my [previous post](/blog/2012/12/how-to-design-a-struct-for-storage-or-networking/) on the subject, I talked about using magic numbers and versions, alignment, and later added a note about endianness after a suggestion from Michel Fortin.
 This time, I'll talk about padding, how the sizeof operator can be misleading and how to debug padding and alignment errors.